connection Well-being empowerment

 Workshops

-We’ve hosted two Beekeeping Basics workshops - in Fall 2024 and early Spring 2025 - introducing participants to the fundamentals of beekeeping.
-These sessions covered essential skills, key practices, and the many benefits of maintaining healthy hives.
-Looking ahead, we’re excited to offer another workshop in late April or May 2025 to continue sharing knowledge and inspiring new beekeepers.
+We hosted two Beekeeping Basics workshops in Fall 2024 and early Spring 2025.
+These sessions were designed to introduce participants to the fundamentals of beekeeping.
+The workshops covered the essential skills, key practices, and the many benefits of maintaining healthy hives.
+In early August 2025, we held another workshop to welcome the bees and had an amazing turnout!
+Our new 911 Beekeepers were very excited to participate in this hands-on interactive learning experience.

 Bee arrival

-In May 2025, we’re thrilled to welcome our bees and begin filling our hives!
-This marks an exciting step as we help them settle into their new homes.
-Bees typically acclimate within just a few hours and resume their normal routines within a few days, setting the stage for a productive and healthy season ahead, for the bees and our first responders.
+In August 2025, we were thrilled to welcome our bees, who are now settling into their hives!
+This marks an exciting step as they acclimate to their new surroundings.
+Within hours in their new hives, bees typically adjust, and within days, they resume their normal routines—ushering in a productive, healthy season for the bees and our first responders.

 Hands-on experiential

-Following the arrival and acclimation of our bees, we’ll be hosting an engaging, hands-on learning experience exclusively for our 911 Beekeepers.
-This interactive session will offer a unique opportunity to explore hive management up close and build confidence in practical beekeeping skills.
-We anticipate this experiential workshop will take place in late May 2025.
+Following the arrival and acclimation of our bees, we hosted an engaging, hands-on learning experience.
+This interactive session provided a unique opportunity to learn about hive management up close and build confidence in practical beekeeping skills.
+With the workshop now complete, the work begins, both for our first responders and their newly established colonies, as they grow together.

 Additional Resources